-Videos will need to show specific and important points of the assessment, for instance the candidate completing functionality demonstrations.
+Videos need to show specific and important points of the assessment, for instance the candidate completing prototype testing/functionality.
+In addition, candidates need to show and comment on the documentation required for handover and testing of functionality.

 Utilisation of the Photographic Evidence Guidance Document would support providers to capture relevant and valuable information for marking and moderation purposes to support practical observation feedback.